trynthink/scout/docs/installation_guide.rst

    py -3 -m pip install .

 .. note::
-   For developers: if you intend on editing files within the Scout package directory, such as ``scout/supporting_data`` or .py modules, run ``py -3 -m pip install -e .`` to install in editable mode.
+   For developers: if you intend on editing files within the Scout package directory, such as ``scout/supporting_data`` or .py modules, run ``py -3 -m pip install -e .[dev]`` to install in editable mode with developer depedendencies.

 .. _Open a command prompt:
 .. _opening a command prompt: http://www.digitalcitizen.life/7-ways-launch-command-prompt-windows-7-windows-8